OZI-Project/docs/api/glossary.rst

       Information needed by a build backend to build the :file:`PKG-INFO`/:file:`METADATA` in a Python software package.

+   publish step
+      The next step in the :term:`CD` process after the :term:`release step`, publishes distribution packages.

    PyPI
    Python Package Index
       The official online repository for Python software packages.

+   release step
+      The next step in the :term:`CD` process after the :term:`draft step`, creates release distribution packages.

    utility
    utility applications